-Vitamins and Minerals and Their Roles
+Nutritional Roles of Vitamins and Minerals

 Vitamin roles

-The following lists the main vitamins and minerals necessary for human life.
-You will find the name of the vitamin or mineral and additional names in parenthesis.
-You will also find the vitamins and minerals and their roles and the food sources for each vitamin or mineral.
+Everyone needs all the following vitamins.
+They regulate metabolic processes, control cellular functions, and prevent diseases, such as scurvy and rickets.
+On this list, you will find the name of each vitamin, any additional name it may have in parentheses, what it does, and the food sources it's in.
 You will not find the recommended amount for each one, because this is dependent on individualized factors such as age, sex and weight.
 For this information contact your nutritionist or doctor.

 Vitamin A

-Needed for: normal growth, integrity of the skin, good eyesight and bone development
+• Needed for: normal growth, integrity of the skin, good eyesight and bone development

-Sources: butter, butterfat in milk, egg yolk, some fruits (prunes, pineapples, oranges, limes, and cantaloupe), green leafy vegetables and carrots
+• Sources: butter, butterfat in milk, egg yolk, some fruits (prunes, pineapples, oranges, limes, and cantaloupe), green leafy vegetables and carrots

 Vitamin B1 (thiamine)

-Needed for: growth, appetite, and carbohydrate metabolism
+• Needed for: growth, appetite, and carbohydrate metabolism

-Sources: whole grains, nuts, egg yolk, fruits and most vegetables
+• Sources: whole grains, nuts, egg yolk, fruits and most vegetables

 Vitamin B2 (riboflavin)

-Needed for: growth and cellular metabolism
+• Needed for: growth and cellular metabolism

-Sources: liver, meat, poultry, eggs, milk, and green vegetables
+• Sources: liver, meat, poultry, eggs, milk, and green vegetables

 Vitamin B6 (niacin)

-Needed for: proper neurological function
+• Needed for: proper neurological function

-Sources: liver, meat, poultry, and green vegetables
+• Sources: liver, meat, poultry, and green vegetables

 Vitamin B12 (folic acid)

-Needed for: proper neurological function and to prevent anemia
+• Needed for: proper neurological function and to prevent anemia

-Sources: leafy green vegetables, organ meats, lean beef and veal, and wheat cereals
+• Sources: leafy green vegetables, organ meats, lean beef and veal, and wheat cereals

 Vitamin C (ascorbic acid)

-Needed for: formation of connective tissue between cells as well as maintenance of the proteins that secure cells to membranes; a deficiency leads to scurvy or rickets in children
+• Needed for: formation of connective tissue between cells as well as maintenance of the proteins that secure cells to membranes; a deficiency leads to scurvy or rickets in children

-Sources: raw cabbage, carrots, orange juice, lettuce, celery, onions, tomatoes, and all citrus fruits
+• Sources: raw cabbage, carrots, orange juice, lettuce, celery, onions, tomatoes, and all citrus fruits

 Vitamin D

-Needed for: development of bones and teeth
+• Needed for: development of bones and teeth

-Sources: exposure to sunlight, and is also found in milk, cod liver oil, salmon, egg yolk, and butter fat
+• Sources: exposure to sunlight, and is also found in milk, cod liver oil, salmon, egg yolk, and butter fat

 Vitamin E

-Sources: necessary amounts are in almost every fruit, vegetable and oil
+• Sources: necessary amounts are in almost every fruit, vegetable and oil

 Vitamin K

-Needed for: blood clotting
+• Needed for: blood clotting

-Sources: fats, oats, wheat, rye, and alfalfa
+• Sources: fats, oats, wheat, rye, and alfalfa

 Many take minerals for granted; they just don’t seem as important as vitamins.
 This could not be further from the truth.
 They are the organizers of the molecular structure of the cell and its membrane.
 This is of critical importance to all human life.